-SANJY 2025: J&K Traffic Police Issues Traffic Advisory for Jammu-Srinagar NHW
+SANJY 2025: J&K Traffic Police Issues Traffic Advisory For Jammu-Srinagar NHW

-The Traffic Police Headquarters, J&K, has issued a traffic plan and advisory for July 12, 2025.
+Srinagar, July 12: The Traffic Police Headquarters, J&K, has issued a traffic plan and advisory for July 13, 2025.
 According to the advisory, traffic movement on the Jammu-Srinagar National Highway (NH-44) will be subject to fair weather and better road conditions.

 SANJY Convoy, Light Motor Vehicles (LMVs), Passenger vehicles, and Private Cars will be allowed to ply from both sides on the highway.
 However, Heavy Motor Vehicles (HMVs) will be allowed on alternate days.
 The traffic control units at Jammu and Srinagar will liaise with the traffic control unit at Ramban before releasing traffic.